 Try a baby swing or rocking cradle.

-Gently pat or stroke on the back or chest.
+Gently pat or stroke your baby’s back or chest.

 Go for a ride in the car.

 Turn on some white noise (such as a washing machine or vacuum cleaner).

 Offer a pacifier to a bottle-feeding baby